Black Holes with Abelian and Non-Abelian Charges and Their Impact on Matter Accretion Flows: Discussion and conclusions

 As a striking similarity to other BH solutions, we should mention that the Einstein-Maxwell Power-Yang-Mills black hole background for $p=1/2$ mimics a charged black hole solution surrounded by cloud of strings for concrete values of the parameters of such solution (see, for instance \cite{Toledo:2019amt}).
 In particular, the asymptotic structure of the metric potential is also modified, i.e., instead of recovering asymptotically flat solution $f(r \rightarrow \infty) \sim 1$, we obtain a slightly shifted modification, namely $f(r \rightarrow \infty) \sim 1 + Q_{\rm YM}$, in agreement with the predicted by the asymptotic behavior in a cloud of strings producing, $f(r \rightarrow \infty) \sim 1 + C$, being $C$ a dimensionless constant.
 This similarity between non-linear charged black holes and a solution surrounded by a cloud of strings will be addressed in a future work.

-A promising phenomenological approach to put constraints on the electric and Yang-Mills charges is the study of the main properties of the EHT's images of Sgr A$^{\star}$ and M87$^{\star}$ BHs in this new class of BH solution, such as the shadows and photon rings, surrounded by an optically and geometrically thin accretion disk.
-In doing so, the Newman-Janis algorithm has to be implemented to find the corresponding rotating charged BH solutions.
-This is an immediate future work we plan to carry out.
+A promising phenomenological approach to put constraints on the electric and Yang-Mills charges involves studying the main properties of the EHT's images of Sgr A$^{\star}$ and M87$^{\star}$ BHs within this new class of BH solution, such as the shadows and photon rings, surrounded by an optically and geometrically thin accretion disk.
+To achieve this, the Newman-Janis algorithm must be implemented to find the corresponding rotating charged BH solutions.
+However, we have recently made progress in the study of quasi-normal modes and shadows within this setup, as presented in our recent work \cite{Rincon:2023hvd}.